smdogra/monotopanalysis/README.md

 python setup.py install --user

-Compile the packages, go back to your Panda's cloned directory.
+Compile the packages, go back to your Panda's cloned directory in CMSSW.

 cd PandaCore